EllaMayPowell/subsurface/README.md

-2\) create venv inside your folder
+2\) create venv in side your folder